 Here’s the more detailed look into some causes of right shoulder pain:

-1. Rotator Cuff Problems:
+1. Rotator Cuff Tears and Tendinitis

 - Rotator Cuff Tendinitis/Bursitis: Inflammation or damage to the tendons and/or bursae (fluid-filled sacs) in the shoulder, often due to overuse or injury.